-With the exception of the Chief Executive Officer Luigi Ferraris, the other 8 members of the Board of Directors (Catia Bastioli, Fabio Corsico, Luca Dal Fabbro, Paola Giannotti, Yunpeng He, Gabriella Porcelli, Stefano Saglia and Elena Vasco) must all be considered non-executive.
-In actual fact, we note, in this regard, that the Chairwoman Catia Bastioli does not hold an executive role, insofar as she has not been assigned individual management powers, nor does she have a specific role in preparing business strategies (Articles 2.P.1 and 2.C.1 of the Governance Code).
+With the exception of the Chief Executive Officer Luigi Ferraris, the other members of the Board of Directors (Catia Bastioli, Fabio Corsico, Luca Dal Fabbro, Paola Giannotti, Yunpeng He, Gabriella Porcelli, and Elena Vasco) must all be considered non-executive.
+Stefano Saglia, in office until 10 August 2018, joined the group of non-executive directors.

+Likewise, the newly elected Director Paul Calcagnini, co-opted at the meeting held on 15 February 2019 is a non-executive director.
+We also note that the Chairwoman Catia Bastioli does not hold an executive role, insofar as she has not been assigned individual management powers, nor does she have a specific role in preparing business strategies (Articles 2.P.1 and 2.C.1 of the Governance Code).